Warwick-Allen/essays/theological_profile.md

 ## Conclusion

 This theological profile represents a believer who:
-- Is deeply committed to historic Christian orthodoxy.
+- Is deeply committed to the historic Christian orthodoxy.
 - Thoughtfully integrates insights from multiple traditions.
-- Maintains appropriate theological humility on debated matters.
+- Maintains appropriate theological humility on the debated matters.
 - Balances Word and Spirit, doctrine and experience.
 - Pursues holiness without perfectionism.
 - Engages both mind and heart in faith.
 - Values both theological precision and practical application.

-The profile is characterised by **internal coherence** within a Molinist Arminian framework, **pastoral sensitivity** on matters of conscience and practice, and **theological confidence** balanced with humility where Scripture allows for diverse understandings.
+The profile is characterised by **the internal coherence** within a Molinist Arminian framework, **the pastoral sensitivity** on matters of conscience and practice, and **the theological confidence** balanced with humility where Scripture allows for diverse understandings.

-This synthesis demonstrates that thoughtful Christians can draw from the riches of multiple traditions - Reformed, Arminian, Baptist, Pentecostal, Wesleyan, and others - to construct a theological framework that is both biblically grounded and intellectually satisfying, whilst remaining appropriately humble on matters where Christians have historically disagreed.
+This synthesis demonstrates that thoughtful Christians can draw from the riches of multiple traditions - the Reformed, Arminian, Baptist, Pentecostal, Wesleyan, and others - to construct a theological framework that is both biblically grounded and intellectually satisfying, whilst remaining appropriately humble on matters where Christians have historically disagreed.

 ---